Cookies & Cups > Recipes > Breakfast > Skillet Apple Biscuits

 Skillet Apple Biscuits

-• The biscuits stay soft, while the filling gets caramelized and bubbly at the edges giving the biscuits a slightly chewy caramel edge.
+• Sweet and caramelized.
+These are soft, buttery biscuits topped with an easy version of homemade apple pie filling.
+The biscuits stay soft, while the filling gets caramelized and bubbly, giving the biscuits a slightly chewy caramel edge.

-• Be prepared to want to eat the cooked apples right out of the saucepan before you can even add them to the biscuits!
+• Gooey homemade apple pie filling.
+Be prepared to want to eat the cooked apples right out of the saucepan before you can even add them to the biscuits.

-• Apples.
-I like to use Granny Smith apples, as they hold their texture well when cooking, but a few more I recommend are Gala, Honey Crisp, or Pink Lady.
+• Apples – I like to use Granny Smith apples, as they hold their texture well when cooking, but a few more I recommend are Gala, Honey Crisp, or Pink Lady.
 Peel and dice them up ahead so you have everything ready to go!

-• Lemon juice.
-You can use fresh or bottled.
+• Lemon Juice – You can use fresh or bottled.

-• Butter.
-I use salted butter, and I like to cube it so it melts evenly into the apples.
+• Butter – I use salted butter, and I like to cube it so it melts evenly into the apples.

 • Vanilla Extract

-• Biscuits.
-Use the large biscuits for this recipe.
-If you buyPillsbury, they are the “Grands” version.
-I also prefer the “flaky layer” style biscuit in this recipe.
-The layers allow the biscuits to really absorb all that yummy caramel apple filling!
-You could also use buttermilk biscuits too if you prefer.
+• Canned Biscuits – Use the large biscuits for this recipe.
+If you’re buying Pillsbury, they are the “Grands” version.
+You could also use homemade biscuit dough if you prefer.

-How To Store Skillet Apple Biscuits:
+How To Store and Reheat Apple Biscuits

 Print